code49/spotipy/README.md

 ```
 spotipy
 -----| /application icons/: this folder contains some sample files I made for use as AutoHotKey shortcut icons
------| /sample data/: this folder contains some sample files of data (more specifically data for Everglow's D+1) returned by the Spotify API, mostly for testing and reference reasons
+-----| /sample data/: this folder contains some sample files of data (more specifically data for Everglow's D+1) returned by the Spotify API, mostly for testing and reference reasons - note that SpotipyFunction_Set will return formatted versions of the data in these sample files
 -----| /python_dev_tools/: this folder contains the latest supported version of code49:python_dev_tools (see above), used for various developer help functions
 -----| /SpotipyFunction_Set/: this folder contains the latest supported version of sharkhead2:SpotipyFunction_Set (see above), used for all Spotify API calls
 -----| /visualizers/: this folder contains all widgets relating to Spotify visualizations
 ----------| basic_data.py: this file contains functions for getting basic song data needed for visualization, meant to be an easy way to get started creating a custom visualizer
-----------| spotipy_stream.py: this file contains the code for the spotify_stream viewer
+----------| spotipy_stream.py: this file contains the code for the spotify_stream viewer - also the most basic in case you want a template to use to create something custom
 ----------| spotipy_viewer.py: this file contains the code for the spotify_viewer (desktop) viewer
 -----| /tools/: this folder contains all widgets not related to visualizing spotify (e.g. controlling music playback)
 ----------| spotipy_controller.py: this file contains the code for the spotify_controller, used for controlling music playback